teameureka10107/teameureka/2023-registration.md

 1. Learn to build machines using LEGO that performs many complex tasks.
 2. Work on Innovative solutions to complex real-world problems.
 3. Performing extensive research and field study for solving a real-world problems.
-4. Participate in rigorous Presentation and Judging process.
+4. Participate in Presentation and Judging process at local and regional events.